Skip to main content

 async function myCustomMethod(ctx) {

-// Build and send a single AUTH command (dummy example – adapt to your spec)
+// Build and send the AUTH command with your custom data

 if (response.status < 200 || response.status >= 300) {